-When a raw (unmarked) UE is detected in incoming U2 cache fill data, error marking is applied for the doubleword with the raw UE, using $ERROR_MARK_ID = 0$.
-The doubleword and its ECC are changed to the marked UE data, the changed data is stored in the target U2 cache line, and the restrainable error ASI AFSR.UE RAW L2\$FILL is detected.
+When a raw (unmarked) UE is detected in incoming U2 cache fill data, error marking is applied for the doubleword with the raw UE, using ERROR_MARK_ID = 0.
+The doubleword and its ECC are changed to the marked UE data, the changed data is stored in the target U2 cache line.
+No exception is signalled.